CarlosMaincrah/SportSim/README.md

-## SportSim
+## FRIO MX
-A sports simulator that depends on team's statistics to emulate scores.
+A sports betting simulator that depends on teams stats to emulate scores.

 The user can create an account (always verifying his/her email account), select what sport they want to bet in, see the upcoming matches and select a specific match they want to bet in.
 The user will now bet on one team or the other, they select how much they will bet and confirm